What is Naloxone?

 Naloxone is available over the counter in local pharmacies like CVS Pharmacy or Walgreens.
 Some brands of Naloxone nasal spray include Narcan (4mg), Kloxxado (8 mg), and Anmeal (4mg).

-Phoenix House Prevention provides free Naloxone Nasal Spray on-site as well as free Naloxone training for anyone in the San Fernando Valley.
-Just click on the icon below to input your request.
+The Phoenix House Prevention Team provides free Naloxone Nasal Spray on-site and free Naloxone training for anyone in the San Fernando Valley.
+Just click on the icon below to input your training request.